 Your immigration and residency status, as well as your ability to work, are other factors that will be considered when your application is reviewed.

 Some people think that you are ineligible for Nutrition Assistance is you have a job.
 That's not true.
 Many people in the program work.The U.S. Department of Agriculture administers the Nutrition Assistance Program.
 You can see details about eligibility and benefits here on the SNAP website.

-If you are not sure if you are eligible for Nutrition Assistance, try the Pre-Screening Eligibility Tool.
+If you are not sure if you are eligible for Nutrition Assistance, read the guidelines published by the state.

 If you have an emergency need for food, contact DES directly.
 They may be able to expedite your benefits if you qualify.